A FILM LIKE NO OTHER

 - Get In Touch – contact the Ario Caves Project

-The Ario caves have been explored by the by the Oxford University Caving Club for over half a century and in 2013 OUCC and friends formed the Ario Caves Project to continue the work with a more international group of cavers and speleologists.
+The Ario caves have been explored by the by the Oxford University Caving Club for over half a century and in 2013 OUCC and friends formed the Ario Caves Project to continue the work with a more international group of caver explorers, geologists, hydrologists, geophysicists and speleologists.

 Ario offers one of the world’s deepest systems in a relatively accessible location.
-Above ground are hundreds of metres of limestone peaks with lots of known cave entrances but unexplored cave beneath them.
+Above ground are hundreds of metres of limestone peaks, no water on the surface, yet lots of known cave entrances with unexplored cave beneath them.

 The Ario Caves Project’s Mission Statement